bhoonil21/cse15l-lab-reports/Lab1Blog.md

 * Once you get this message: Are you sure you want to continue connecting (yes/no/[fingerprint])? -- Type yes
 * The program will then prompt you for your password and after entering it correctly it should show you the screen below
 ![Image](Remote.png)
+* This screen indicates that you must type your password in the slot shown with the cursor

 ## Trying some Commands ##